macdonst/SpeechSynthesisPlugin/README.md

 W3C Web Speech API - Speech synthesis plugin for Cordova/PhoneGap.

-This plugin provides speech synthesis support for Android.
+This plugin provides speech synthesis support for Android and iOS.
-For iOS, Windows 10, and Browser, the native webview implementation is used.
+For Windows 10, and Browser, the native webview implementation is used.

 # Installation